 Use a waffle iron as a makeshift panini-maker.

-I don't own a panini maker but I love eating them.
+A panini maker is one of those single-use appliances that doesn't seem worth it to buy.
 While you can certainly make one in a skillet, why not spice things up a bit and break out your waffle maker instead?
 You get the fun waffle pattern and crispy edges on top of the deliciousness that is a pressed sandwich.

 Make homemade salad dressings or sauces in a jar.

 This is probably my favorite shortcut of all.
-I tend to save jars from dressings, jellies, condiments or anything else that might come in a small glass container.
-Then I re-use them for my own homemade salad dressings for easy shaking (instead of hopelessly stirring).
-It also doubles as a storage container, and when it's empty you can just throw it in the dishwasher for easy clean-up.
+I tend to save jars from dressings, jellies, condiments or anything else that comes in a small glass container.
+Then I re-use them for my own homemade salad dressings for easy shaking (instead of stirring).
+It also doubles as a storage container, and when it's empty you can put it in the dishwasher for easy clean-up.